 You can also compost the soil that was in the container.
 However, do not reuse the soil.
 Most potting soil is not really soil at all, but rather mostly organic material.
 Over the summer, this organic material will have started to break down and will lose its nutrients as it does so.
 It is better to start each year with fresh potting soil.

 Once your containers are empty, wash them in warm, soapy 10 percent bleach water.
 The soap and bleach will remove and kill any problems, like bugs and fungus, that may be still hanging onto the containers.

-Storing Plastic Containers for the Winter
+Storing Plastic Containers for Winter

 Once your plastic pots are washed and dried, they can be stored.
 Plastic containers are fine being stored outside, as they can take the temperature changes without getting damaged.
 It is a good idea, though, to cover your plastic pots if you will be storing them outside.
 The winter sun can be harsh on the plastic and can fade the color of the pot unevenly.

-Storing Terracotta or Clay Containers for the Winter
+Storing Terracotta or Clay Containers for Winter

 Terracotta or clay pots cannot be stored outdoors.
 Because they are porous and retain some moisture, they are prone to cracking because the moisture in them will freeze and expand several times over the course of the winter.

 It’s best to store terracotta and clay containers indoors, in perhaps a basement or an attached garage.
 Clay and terracotta containers can be stored anywhere where the temperatures will not fall below freezing.